poloclub/bluff/README.md

   To run this command, python 3 is needed.

 - Open any web browser and go to `http://localhost:<PORT>`.
 For example, `http://localhost:8080` if you used port 8080.
+- You can find the frontend code in `bluff/code/frontend`.

 ## Running Bluff backend
+### Requirement
 This project is written in python 3.7.6.
 You can install the dependencies by running:
 ```
 pip install -r requirements.txt
 ```
+### Code Structure
+The backend code is in `bluff/code/frontend`.
+- Computing Neuron Importance
+  + The code for computing neuron importance is in

 ## License
 MIT License.
 See [`LICENSE.md`](LICENSE.md).